 1. Start with goals

-You might think the key to good budgeting starts with dollars and cents, but that’s actually not ideal.
-The best way to start is by listing goals.
-A parent or other trusted adult can help teens identify short and long-term goals.
-These goals may range from paying a monthly cell phone or auto insurance bill to buying sports or music gear, or saving for college.
+You might think the key to good budgeting starts with dollars and cents.
+But actually, it’s best to start by helping your teen identify short and long-term goals.
+These goals may range from paying a monthly cell phone or auto insurance bill, to buying sports or music gear, or saving for college.
 After all, whether driving or budgeting, it’s hard to get somewhere without knowing where you want to be.

 2. Track spending